 Counting calories is not a must on the primal diet – Mark Sisson argues that if we fuel our bodies with the right nutrients, they’ll naturally aim to be lean and fit – but some people choose to do it in order to see where their appetite stands when they switch over to a primal lifestyle.

 As you might have noticed if you have spent some time reading Mark’s website, the primal diet is generally less restrictive than other diets, and the list of foods that are allowed or not can even undergo slight modifications based on scientific evidence and on Mark’s observations.

 Additionally, the primal diet is more flexible, as far as day-to-day decisions are concerned – the 80/20 principle is an essential part of the diet, meaning that if you nail down everything to perfection 80% of the time, in the remaining 20% you can, within reason, enjoy some freedom.

 For example, if you’re currently in another country and really want to try a dish that has ingredients that aren’t “allowed” – you should go for it.
-Had a stressful week and are going out with your friends to a restaurant where you won’t be eating all primal?
+Had a stressful week and plan on going out with your friends to a restaurant where you won’t be eating all primal?

-If the majority of your food choices were on point during the week, no reason to not enjoy your dinner.
+If the majority of your food choices were on point during the week, there is no reason to not enjoy your dinner.
 That shouldn’t be an excuse for overeating, though.

 What Can You Eat On The Primal Diet?

 On the primal diet, you’d be eating mostly whole, natural foods without added sugar, by giving priority to high-quality protein sources such as meat or fish.
 Vegetables, nuts and seeds, eggs, and a small to moderate amount of seasonal fruits should be the rest of your staple foods.

 To sum it up, here are the foods you can eat:

 - Fish and seafood